INNOVATION SEED FUNDING

 Eligibility

-- The lead applicant can be a Senior Postdoctoral Researcher that has secured more than £50,000 in independent research funding (not including fellowship grants) or a Principal Investigator that has secured less than £500,000 of independent research funding.
+- The lead applicant can be a Senior Postdoctoral Researcher that has secured more than £50,000 from independent research funding (as a PI or Co-I, not including fellowship salary costs) or a Principal Investigator that has secured less than £500,000 from independent research funding.

 Funding Information & Conditions